Edinburgh-Genome-Foundry/Flametree/README.rst

       figure2.png
     Readme.md

-This whole tree is also contained in ``root`` as a series of nested objects, so for instance to reach file ``short_story1.txt``, you would write ``root.texts.jokes.short_story1_png``.
-And here is how you print the content of that file:
+The attributes of a directory like ``root`` are its files and subdirectories.
+For instance to access ``short_story1.txt`` and read its content, you would write:

 .. code:: python

    print (root.texts.jokes.short_story1_png.read())

-Notice that non-alphanumerical caracters such as ``.`` are replaced by ``_`` to give a valid attribute name.
-This feature is particularly useful to explore a file tree when using an editor with autocompletion, e.g. an IPython Notebook, but may not work with all use cases.
-Alternatively, you can access the file using dictionnary calls:
+This syntactic sugar is particularly useful to explore a file tree in editors with autocompletion, like IPython Notebooks.
+Notice that non-alphanumerical caracters such as the ``.`` before ``png``, are replaced by ``_`` to form a valid attribute name.

+Alternatively, you can access files and directories using dictionnary calls:

 .. code:: python

     root["texts"]["jokes"]["short_story.png"]

-You can iterate through the subdirectories of a directory using the ``_dirs`` attribute, for instance:
+To iterate through the subdirectories of a directory, use the ``_dirs`` attribute:

 .. code:: python

-    for subdir in root._dirs:
+    for subdirectory in root._dirs:
-        print (dir._name) # Will print 'texts', 'figures'
+        print (subdirectory._name) # Will print 'texts', 'figures'

-You can iterate through the files of a directory using the ``_files`` attribute, for instance:
+To iterate through the files of a directory, use the ``_files`` attribute:

 .. code:: python

     for f in root.figures._files:
         print (f._name) # Will print 'figure1.png', 'figure1.png'

-Finally ``_all_files`` gives you access to all files in all directories and subdirectories.
-For instance here is how you display the content of all text files under the root folder:
+Finally, use ``_all_files`` to iterate through all files in all directories and subdirectories.
+The snippet below prints the content of all ``.txt`` files in the file tree:

 .. code:: python